Ad Inspector

 |---|---|

-Status | Indicates the ad job's status.
+| Status | Indicates the ad job's status.
 The available statuses are described below.

 |

-Date Created | Indicates the date and time at which the ad job was initiated.
-For your convenience, date and time are displayed using your local time zone.
-However, this is not an indicator of the time zone corresponding to the playback session for which ad insertion data is being reported. |
+| Date Created | Indicates the date and time at which the ad job was initiated.
+For your convenience, date and time are displayed in your local time zone.
+However, this does not indicate the time zone of the playback session for which ad insertion data is being reported. |

-Channel/Event | Identifies a live channel or a live event by its name. |
+| Channel/Event | Identifies a live channel or a live event by its name. |

-Session ID | Identifies a playback session by its system-defined ID. |
+| Session ID | Identifies a playback session by its system-defined ID. |

-T# | Indicates the number of transactions associated with the ad job. |
+| T# | Indicates the number of transactions associated with the ad job. |

-B# | Indicates the number of beacons associated with the ad job. |
+| B# | Indicates the number of beacons associated with the ad job. |

-F# | Indicates the number of failed transactions that occurred within an ad job.
-A transaction is considered a failure when it either does not complete on time or it resulted in an empty or malformed response. |
+| F# | Indicates the number of failed transactions within an ad job.
+A transaction is considered a failure when it either does not complete on time or results in an empty or malformed response. |

 Transactions